Closing the U.S. semiconductor workforce gap through high-impact workforce investments

 Supporting the current semiconductor workforce and building the workforce of tomorrow are critical to the economic health and competitiveness of the United States.
 Jobs in the industry include researchers, engineers, and technicians and can offer gainful employment across the nation to workers from all demographic and socioeconomic backgrounds.

-Making investments in the U.S. semiconductor workforce is an opportunity to serve underserved communities, connect individuals to good-paying jobs across the country, and develop a robust workforce ecosystem that supports an industry essential to the national and economic security of the U.S.
+Making investments in the U.S. semiconductor workforce is an opportunity to connect individuals to quality jobs across the country and develop a robust workforce ecosystem that supports an industry essential to the national and economic security of the U.S.